Separate Property (SP) v. Community Property (CP) in California

 Note: A party cannot argue that proceeding with the marriage is a sufficient performance of the verbal contract.

 Marriage alone is not sufficient performance, as this would eliminate the writing requirement in every case.

 Just about anything, except an agreement to limit either parties contribution to furnish child support.

 This is prohibited by statute.

-A premarital agreement is presumed to be unenforceable unless the Court finds that the party challenging the agreement:
+From 2002 a premarital agreement is presumed to be unenforceable unless the Court finds that the party seeking to avoid the agreement:

 ✅ Was represented by independent legal counsel at the time the agreement was signed (or the right to counsel is waived in a separate writing); and